2011 J.League Division 1

 The 2011 J.League Division 1 season was the 46th season of professional football in Japan, and the 19th since the establishment of the J.League.
 The season began on March 5 and concluded on December 3.
-The season was put on hold from March 12 to April 23 due to the aftermath of the 2011 Tōhoku earthquake and tsunami, therefore canceling a planned five-week summer break between June 27–July 29 in order to allow preparation of the Japanese national team for the 2011 Copa América.
+The season was put on hold from March 12 to April 23 due to the aftermath of the 2011 Tōhoku earthquake and tsunami, therefore canceling a planned five-week summer break between June 27–July 29 in order to allow preparation of the Japan national team for the 2011 Copa América.

 The 2011 J.League Division 1 champion also qualified to the 2011 FIFA Club World Cup as the host team, entering the qualifying play-off round.

 Kashiwa Reysol won a second league title, their first in 39 years and first in the professional J.League era.
-They also became the first League champions to win the title the season after being promoted as second division champions.
+They also became the first champions to win the title the season after being promoted as second division champions.